Ingredient Spotlight: Bentonite Clay | An Ingredient With as Many Uses as Duct Tape!

 Bentonite clay is an amazing ingredient!
-We use it in a few of our products throughout the Sebesta Apothecary product line (Charcoal Face Wash, Detox Bath Salt, Shave Bar) but also use it around the lab and house for daily use.
+We use it in a few of our products throughout the Sebesta Apothecary product line (Charcoal Face Wash, Adventure Soap, Shave Soap) but also use it around the lab and house for daily use.
 It is something you want to keep on hand!
 We offer it here in its pure form.

 The world’s largest deposit of Bentonite Clay is found near Rock River, Wyoming.
 This area has a natural formation of volcanic ash that has been mined since the late 1800s.
 This formation was caused by geological formations back in the cretaceous period.